AppAcademyNL/Assessments/README.md

 The app can use third party libraries just for the JSON parsing process; the rest of features must be implemented using standard Foundation and UIKit components.
 The app should be able to handle error's in connection in a user friendly way.
-The code can be written in either Swift, Objective-C, or a combination of both.
-Keep in mind that both languages are used within our projects.
+The code must be written in Swift.
-The deployment target of the app should be iOS 10.
+The deployment target of the app should be iOS 11.